seinecle/gephi-tutorials/src/main/asciidoc/en/working-with-text-en.adoc

 - nodes are words ("USA") or groups of words ("United States of America")

-- relations are, usually, signifying a co-occurrences: two words are connected if they co-occur.
+- relations are, usually, signifying co-occurrences: two words are connected if they appear in the same document, or in the same paragraph, or same sentence... you decide.

 //ST: !